-EMS Agency: Date: Time: Age Incident Location: Incident # Situation of Injury/Illr ess: Patient Assessment Suspected serious inju ry or illness based upon patient - f injury, or physical examination: er:YesNo YesNo ttempt/ideation?
-Yes Head Injury?
+EMS Agency: Date: Time: Patient Name: Age e: Pho one #: Incident Location: Incident # Situation of Injury/Illr ness: Patient Assessment Suspected serious inju ry or illness based upon patient - f injury, or physical examination: Yes1 No ase No Without ability to spea Patient Oriented to: Ak with guardian Person Yes No Place Yes No Time Yes No Event Yes No Head Injury?
 Yes Intoxication?
 Yes Chest Pain?
 Yes Dyspnea?
 Yes Syncope?
-Yes No No No No No No If head trau ma & taking aspiri n/anticoagulant?Yes 12-lead done?
-Yes No Vital Signs: Pulse Consult Medical Command if: <50bpm or >100 bpm l status or diabetic (optiona acometer:mg/dl Sys BP Dia BP Resp <100 mm Hg or > 200 mm Hg <50 mm Hg or > 100 mm Hg < 12rpm or > 24rpm O.B. or altered mental stat e):% us 95% Patient understands cli Patient verbalizes und erstanding of risks further medical evaluation: YesNo YesNo Fac lity: Time: tient: Yes No Command not Medical Command or ders: Patient accept (specify treat s treatment/ transport to a hospital ages transportation to hospital by EMS ments refused: but refuses any or) nsportation an EMS provider for the physicians and are substitute for that constitute for the formal independent of the physical sunderstand that it is acknowledge that the physical sunderstand the physical substitution of the physical substitution is a substitution of the physical subst provided to me because I have a for myself or on behalf of this per not qualified or authorized to of a physician.
-I recognize that to medical attention even though I I may change my mind and cal that treatment is available at this advice has been explained and understand its terms. patient.
-I unders to make a diagn here may be a se ((or the patient) l 911 if treatment an emergency stand that EMS provide toosis and that their car rious injury or illness wh may feel fine at the pre at or assistance is needed department 24 hours rs are not e is not a hich could esent time. ed later.
-I a day.
+Yes irin/anticoagulant?
+Yes No No No No Vital Signs: Consult Medical Command if: tal status or diabetic (option Pulse Sys BP <50bpm or >100 bpm <100 mm Hg or > 200 mm Hg Chemstrip/C Glucometer:mg/d 1 < 60 mg/dl Dia BP <50 mm Hg or > 100 mm Hg < 12rpm or > 24rpm If chest pain, S SpO2 (if availa S.O.B. or altered mental st ble):% eatus < 95% Patient understands cli Patient verbalizes und YesNo YesNo • Factient: Yes No Command not • Medical Command or ders: Patient accept (specify treat s treatment/ transport to a hospital ages transportation to hospital by EMS ments refused: but refuses any o r all treatment offered) ransportation an EMS provider f physicians and are substitute for that o get worse without i I understand that I also understand that I acknowledge that t provided to me because I have a for myself or on behalf of this per not qualified or authorized to far physician.
+I recognize that the medical attention even though I may change my mind and call hat treatment is available at this advice has been explained and understand its terms. patient.
+I unde to make a diag here may be a s I (or the patien Il 911 if treatm an emergency erstand that EMS provide gnosis and that their caserious injury or illness of t) may feel fine at the paper or assistance is need to department 24 hours ders are not a are is not a which could resent time. ded later.
+Is a day.
 I Signature (Pati ent or Other) Date EMS Provider Signature If other than patient, print name and relationship to patient Witness Signature